Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 That seems good, right?

-We’re going to walk through the answers for most of the questions I get asked a lot.
-So, if it seems like a subject might be out of the way, it’s something that gets asked.
+We will walk through the answers to most of the questions I get asked the most.
+So, if it seems like a subject might be out of the way, it gets asked.

-If I missed your question, feel free to add it in the comments.
+If I missed your question, add it in the comments.

-Also, I want to apologize for all the Twitter/X links, I know some folks aren’t going to like that.
+Also, I want to apologize for all the Twitter/X links; I know some folks aren’t going to like that.
 I wrote 98% of this before the owner of it decided to send his “message of love.”
-I will be trying to move away from using TwiX links in future articles.
+I will try to avoid using TwiX links in future articles.

 On that note…